 Place the almond flour and powdered sugar in a food processor and run for 2-3 minutes on medium speed, occasionally scraping the sides with a rubber spatula.

-In a large metal bowl, add the egg whites and cream of tartar.
+In a large metal bowl, add the large egg whites and cream of tartar.

 Whip on medium-high using a mixer with whisk attachment or in the bowl of your stand mixer until the eggs become frothy and white.
 (I love this mixer as it has a compartment for all the attachments!)

-Scrape the bowl, and add a tbsp of granulated sugar and whip again for 40 seconds, repeating until all sugar is used.
+Scrape the bowl, and add a tablespoon of granulated sugar, whipping for 40 seconds, repeating until all sugar is used.

-Add the lime zest and a few drops of yellow and green gel food color
+Add the lime zest and a few drops of yellow and green gel food coloring.

-Sift about ⅓ of the almond-powdered sugar mix into the bowl.
+Sift about one third of the dry ingredients into the bowl.

 DO NOT OVER MIX the egg mixture with the almond powder sugar mix it will destroy the consistency of the batter.